Inside the Loony MAGA Media Career of Top GOP Governor Pick Tudor Dixon

 During one segment in July 2020, Locke talked about Democrats engineering a “perfect storm” to defeat former President Donald Trump, suggesting that COVID-19 and the 2020 George Floyd protests and riots were part of the plot.

-In another segment, from June 2020, Locke and Dixon defended the McCloskeys, the St. Louis couple who famously brandished guns at a throng of protestors who marched past their home.
+In another segment, from June 2020, Locke and Dixon defended the McCloskeys, the St. Louis couple who famously brandished guns at a throng of protesters who marched past their home.

 “These people are lucky they didn’t show up at my house, because there’ll be a lot of them laying on the ground,” Locke said.
 “I would be shooting first and asking questions later.”